daidanlu/erp-inventory-system/README.md

 ```

 - When order items are created, stock is deducted in the `OrderItem.save()` method.
-- If requested quantity exceeds available stock, a `ValueError` (mapped to 400) is raised.
+- If requested quantity exceeds available stock, a `ValueError` is raised in the model and converted into a `400 Bad Request` response.
+- The entire order creation runs inside a database transaction, so no partial orders or stock updates are saved when validation fails.

 **Filtering / Search / Ordering**